alphagov/government-service-design-manual/service-manual/digital-by-default/awarding-the-standard.md

     url: /service-manual/digital-by-default
 ---

-Meeting and retaining the standard isn't simply a 'one size fits all' exercise.
+Meeting (and keeping) the standard isn't simply a 'one size fits all' exercise.
 All services within the [scope of the standard](/service-manual/digital-by-default/scope-of-the-standard.html) will be assessed against the [criteria of the standard](/service-manual/digital-by-default).

 ##How assessment works